Realpolitik: United States

-In that context, one can see how Realpolitik principles can influence American policy but not as standard policy.
+In that context, one can see how Realpolitik principles can influence U.S. policy but not as standard policy.
 The reach and influence of Realpolitik is found instead in pragmatic and flexible policy that changes to the needs of the situation.
 That type of policymaking could be seen as recently as in the administration of Barack Obama.
 Bew made note of that direction in the Obama administration, when Obama's chief of staff, Rahm Emanuel, remarked in an article in The New York Times that everyone wanted to break it down into contrasts of idealist and realist, but "if you had to put him in a category, he's probably more realpolitik, like Bush 41 [...]
 You’ve got to be cold-blooded about the self-interests of your nation."

 Realpolitik is distinct from ideological politics in that it is not dictated by a fixed set of rules but instead tends to be goal-oriented, limited only by practical exigencies.
 Since Realpolitik is ordered toward the most practical means of securing national interests, it can often entail compromising on ideological principles.
 For example, during the Cold War, the United States often supported authoritarian regimes that were human rights violators to secure theoretically the greater national interest of regional stability.
 After the end of the Cold War, this practice continued.

 Most recently, former Ambassador Dennis Ross advocated that approach to foreign policy in his 2007 book Statecraft: And How to Restore America's Standing in the World.
 For the purposes of contrast and speaking in ideal types, political ideologues would tend to favor principle over other considerations.
 Such individuals or groups can reject compromises that they see as the abandonment of their ideals and so may sacrifice political gain, in favor of adhering to principles that they believe to be constitutive of long-term goals.